ayo-klaytn/kaia-devdash/docs/devrel-metrics.md

 - [x] Time of first contribution related to Kaia of a Github account
 - [x] Number of Github repositories related to Kaia that is related to each Github account
 - [x] Number of commits and timestamp of each Github account in each Github repository related to Kaia
-- [ ] Number of traffic going to the one DevRel repository (needed permission)
+- [ ] Number of traffic going to the one DevRel repository (needed permission from org)
-- [ ] Sources of traffic going to the one DevRel repository (needed permission)
+- [ ] Sources of traffic going to the one DevRel repository (needed permission from org)

 ### X
 > manual export
 - [x] Number of views of DevRel social accounts (KaiaDevIntern, BuildOnKaia)
 - [x] Number of followers of DevRel social accounts (KaiaDevIntern, BuildOnKaia)
 - [x] Number of engagements of DevRel social accounts (KaiaDevIntern, BuildOnKaia)
-- [ ] Number of members inside X Dev community (manual input)
+- [x] Number of members inside X Dev community (manual input)
-- [ ] Number of new posts inside X Dev community (manual input)
+- [x] Number of new posts inside X Dev community (manual input)
-- [ ] Number of like inside X Dev community (manual input)
+- [x] Number of like inside X Dev community (manual input)
-- [ ] Number of reply inside X Dev community (manual input)
+- [x] Number of reply inside X Dev community (manual input)
-- [ ] Number of unique posters inside X Dev community (manual input)
+- [x] Number of unique posters inside X Dev community (manual input)

 ## Impact metrics